 B.Soc.Sc.
 (Psych.)
 (Hons.)
 D.Psych.
 (Clinical).
 Member APS

 Sarah has experience working with individuals and families across the life span (child & adolescent, youth, adult).
-She provides assessment and treatment for a diverse range of psychological issues including depression and bipolar mood disorders, anxiety, eating disorders, personality development & disorders, adjustment to life events, grief & loss, trauma, stress management, sleep problems, social skills, and emotion regulation.
+She provides assessment and treatment for a diverse range of psychological issues including depression and bipolar mood disorders, anxiety, eating disorders, stress management, personality development, adjustment to life events, grief & loss, psychosis, trauma, stress management, sleep problems, social skills, and emotion regulation.

-Sarah has specialised experience working with individuals with psychosis and their support network.
-She also designed and implemented a program focusing on improving body image and acceptance as well as one’s relationship with food such as noticing hunger/satiety cues, improving self soothing skills, and mindful eating.
+She has designed and implemented a program focusing on improving body image and acceptance as well as one’s relationship with food such as noticing hunger/satiety cues, improving self soothing skills, and mindful eating.
+Sarah also has specialised experience working with individuals with psychosis and their support network.